What Is Cholera?

 What Are The Symptoms of Cholera?

 The symptoms of cholera include watery diarrhea, vomiting, and rapid dehydration.
 It can take a few hours to up to five days before the infection causes symptoms.
 Cholera can be fatal if not treated, and it is recommended that travellers seek immediate medical attention and drink fluids containing oral rehydration salts if cholera is suspected.
-Antibiotics such as doxycycline can be taken to shorten the duration of the infection.
+Antibiotics can be taken to shorten the duration of the infection.

 What Is The Cholera Vaccine?